hashicorp/terraform-provider-google/website/docs/r/google_organization_iam_member.md

 ## Import

 IAM member imports use space-delimited identifiers; the resource in question, the role, and the account.
-This member resource can be imported using the `org_id`, role, and account e.g.
+This member resource can be imported using the `org_id`, role, and member identity, e.g.

 ```
-$ terraform import google_organization_iam_member.my_org "your-org-id roles/viewer foo@example.com"
+$ terraform import google_organization_iam_member.my_org "your-org-id roles/viewer user:foo@example.com"
 ```